Timelines published by our users.

 [Created]

-Oath of the Horatii is a large painting by the French artist Jacques-Louis David and now on display in the Louvre in Paris.
+Jacques-Louis David.
+Oil on canvas.
+103 Oath of the Horatii is a large painting by the French artist and now on display in the Louvre in Paris.
 The painting immediately became a huge success with critics and the public and remains one of the best-known paintings in the Neoclassical style.
-103

 [Created]

-Oil-on-canvas painting by Élisabeth Vigée Le Brun.
-It is held in the collection of the Uffizi in Florence.
+Elisabeth Louise Vigée Le Brun.
+Oil on canvas.
+105 It is held in the collection of the Uffizi in Florence.
 The painting shows Le Brun in a black silk robe with a red sash, pausing mid-brushstroke before an outlined image.
 Le Brun painted the work in Rome after fleeing France to escape the French Revolution.
 She conceived the work as a demonstration of her support for the French Queen.
-105

 [Completed]

-George Washington is a statue by the French sculptor Jean-Antoine Houdon.
+Jean-Antoine Houdon.
+Marble.
+104 George Washington is a statue by the French sculptor.
 Based on a life mask and other measurements of Founding Father and first American president George Washington taken by Houdon, it is considered one of the most accurate depictions of the subject.
 The original sculpture is located in the rotunda of the Virginia State Capitol in Richmond, Virginia, and it has been copied extensively, with one copy standing in the United States Capitol rotunda.
-104

 [Finished]